HKAGYEMA/MERA/README.md

 - [ ] S3 bucket configured for static website hosting.
 - [ ] Git repository initialized with `.gitignore` to exclude Terraform state and large files.
 - [ ] CloudFront and Route 53 (optional) for improved performance and domain management.

----

-FUTURE CONSIDERATIONS
-### r53 and CloudFront (Optional for Better Performance)**
-   - CloudFront: If you plan to use a custom domain or improve performance by caching the HTML, you can configure CloudFront with your S3 bucket as the origin.
-   - Route 53: If you want to use a custom domain (e.g., `www.dynamicstring.com`), set up Route 53 to manage the domain and point it to your CloudFront distribution.

 References